WalletWasabi/WasabiDoc/docs/building-wasabi/ContributionChecklist.md

 ---

-So you're interested in contributing go Wasabi - welcome!
+So you're interested in contributing to Wasabi - welcome!
 This checklist will get you plugged in and productive as quickly as possible.

-### Who is a contributor?
+## Who is a contributor?
 :::tip
 Wasabi is free and open source software, but contributing is **not** just about writing code.
 **A contributor is any individual who works to improve and add value to Wasabi and its users.**